 .

-When you instruct the AI, ‘You are a data scientist‘ you’re doing more than just seeking information; you’re initiating a shift in perspective.
+Wait?
+Initiating a shift in perspective?
+Think about this carefully.
+Instructing a GAI model therefore provides enormous flexibility.
+So you can interact with “almost” any person or approach.
 This approach not only tailors the response more closely to your query but also simulates an interaction where you could be conversing with an expert of your choice, be it a data scientist, doctor, journalist, or professor.
-Itβs like having a specialist at your help desk, ready to engage in a detailed conversation at any moment.
+However, also a nineteenth century tradesmen (note it is the model training data interpretation of the person).
+This means, you can have a suitable person at your help desk, ready to engage in a detailed conversation at any moment.

-Iterating on prompts is not only beneficial for getting improved answers from the AI model, additionally iterating on your prompts encourages you to think critically about the type of information you need and how best to extract it.
+Circling back to our main topic, Iterating on prompts is not only beneficial for getting improved answers from the AI model, additionally iterating on your prompts encourages you to think critically about the type of information you need and how best to extract it.
 Observing how the AI responses change with different prompts gives you an improved understanding of how AI “understands” and processes human language.
 This practice, therefore, not only improves your interactions with AI but also lets you build up your communication skills by teaching you how to ask clear, effective questions.

 Principle 4: Structure Prompt Components